mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

   });
 ```

 The *Aggregation tab* in *Compass* works just like the same tab does in the *Atlas Data Explorer*, which we look at earlier.
 You can save your pipelines, import pipelines from text, and export pipelines into a programming language of your choice.
 The next tab is called *Schema*.
+It takes a sample of 1000 documents and analyzes their *schema*, so that you can have a high level overview of the shape of your documents.

+Here, you can learn a bunch of interesting information about your collection.
+For example, if the *_id* feild value has the type *ObjectId*, then it stores the information about when this document was created.
+In this case, all the documents from this sample of data were created on a *Wednesday in January of 2014.